 He has overseen the medical care of the 250,000 migrants who have arrived on the southern Italian island of Lampedusa's shores over the past 25 years, and knows the faces and stories behind the numbers reported in the media.

-"I don't feel at all different from any other doctor," Bartolo tells The Local in an interview conducted via email - his schedule makes phonecalls difficult to fit in.
+"I don't feel at all different from any other doctor," Bartolo tells The Local.
 "All I know is that I’m a doctor, trying to do the right thing."